THUDM/CogVLM/README.md

 ## License

-The code in this repository is open source under the Apache-2.0 license, while the use of the VisualGLM-6B model weights must comply with the Model License.
+The code in this repository is open source under the Apache-2.0 license, while the use of the CogVLM model weights must comply with the Model License.

 ## Citation & Acknowledgements